dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

 To create a new dashboard, click the green **+** button in the left corner of the control bar to go into create mode.
 Add a title in the title field, and optionally a description in the description field.
+If you do not add a title, the dashboard will automatically be titled "Untitled dashboard".

 ![](resources/images/dashboard/dashboard-add-new.png)